LunarG/VulkanSamples/BUILD.md

 ## Ninja Builds - All Platforms
 The [Qt Creator IDE](https://qt.io/download-open-source/#section-2) can open a root CMakeList.txt as a project directly, and it provides tools within Creator to configure and generate Vulkan SDK build files for one to many targets concurrently, resolving configuration issues as needed.
 Alternatively, when invoking CMake use the -G Codeblocks Ninja option to generate Ninja build files to be used as project files for QtCreator

-- Follow the steps defined elsewhere for the OS using the update\_external\_sources script or as shown in **LVL's Dependencies** below
+- Follow the steps defined elsewhere for the OS using the update\_external\_sources script or as shown in **Loader and Validation Layer Dependencies** below
 - Open, configure, and build the gslang and spirv-tools CMakeList.txt files
 - Then do the same with the Vulkan-LoaderAndValidationLayers CMakeList.txt file.
 - In order to debug with QtCreator, a [Microsoft WDK: eg WDK 10](http://go.microsoft.com/fwlink/p/?LinkId=526733) is required.
 Note that installing the WDK breaks the MSVC vcvarsall.bat build scripts provided by MSVC, requiring that the LIB, INCLUDE, and PATH env variables be set to the WDK paths by some other means

-## LVL's Dependencies
+## Loader and Validation Layer Dependencies
-gslang and SPIRV-Tools repos are required to build and run LVL components.
+gslang and SPIRV-Tools repos are required to build and run Loader and Validation Layer components.
 They are not git sub-modules of Vulkan-LoaderAndValidationLayers but Vulkan-LoaderAndValidationLayers is linked to specific revisions of gslang and spirv-tools.
 These can be automatically cloned and built to predefined locations with the update\_external\_sources scripts.
 If a custom configuration is required, do the following steps:

 1) clone the repos: